yatmos/yatmos.github.io/content/people/hyunmeekim.md

 #### 담당과목
 + 자료동화
++ 기상재해
++ 환경과 대기
-+ 대기역학
++ 대기역학 I, 대기역학 II
 + 예측가능성론

 #### 논문
++ Yang, E.-G., and H. M. Kim, 2021: A comparison of variational, ensemble-based, and hybrid data assimilation methods over East Asia for two one-month periods, Atmospheric Research, 249,105257, https://doi.org/10.1016/j.atmosres.2020.105257.
++ Park, J., and H. M. Kim, 2020: Design and evaluation of CO₂ observation network to optimize surface CO₂ fluxes in Asia using observation system simulation experiments, Atmospheric Chemistry and Physics, 20, 5175-5195, https://doi.org/10.5194/acp-20-5175-2020.
++ Kim, D.-H., H. M. Kim, and J. Hong, 2019: Evaluation of wind forecasts over Svalbard using the high-resolution Polar WRF with 3DVAR, Arctic, Antarctic, and Alpine Research, 51, 471-489, doi:10.1080/ 15230430.2019.1676939.
++ He, J., F. Zhang, X. Chen, X. Bao, D. Chen, H. M. Kim, H.-W. Lai, L. R. Leung, X. Ma, Z. Meng, T. Ou, Z. Xiao, E.-G. Yang, and K. Yang, 2019: Development and evaluation of an ensemble-based data assimilation system for regional reanalysis over the Tibetan Plateau and surrounging regions, Journal of Advances in Modeling Earth Systems, 11, 2503-2522, doi:10.1029/2019MS001665.
++ Kim, S.-M., and H. M. Kim, 2019: Forecast sensitivity observation impact in the 4DVAR and Hybrid-4DVAR data assimilation systems, Journal of Atmospheric and Oceanic Technology, 36, 1563-1575, doi:10.1175/JTECH-D-18-0240.1.
 + Hwang, S.-O., J. Park,and H. M. Kim, 2019: Effect of hydrometeor species on very-short-range simulations of precipitation using ERA5, Atmospheric Research, 218, 245-256, doi:10.1016/j.atmosres.2018.12.008.
 + On, N., H. M. Kim, and S. Kim, 2018: Effects of resolution, cumulus parameterization scheme, and probability forecasting on precipitation forecasts in a high-resolution limited-area ensemble prediction system, Asia-Pacific Journal of Atmospheric Sciences, 54, 623-637, doi:10.1007/s13143-018-0081-4.
 + Kim, S.-M., and H. M. Kim, 2018: Effect of observation error variance adjustment on numerical weather prediction using forecast sensitivity to error covariance parameters, Tellus A, 70, 1-16, doi:10.1080 /16000870.2018.1492839
 + Kim, D.-H., and H. M. Kim, 2018: Effect of assimilating Himawari-8 atmospheric motion vectors on forecast errors over East Asia, Journal of Atmospheric and Oceanic Technology, 35, 1737-1752, doi:10.1175/JTECH-D-17-0093.1.
-+ Kim, H., H. M. Kim, M. K. Cho, J. Park, and D.-H. Kim, 2018:  Development of the aircraft CO2 measurement data assimilation system to improve the estimation of surface CO2 fluxes using an inverse modeling system, Atmosphere, 28(2), 1-9, doi:10.14191/Atmos.2018.28.2.113. (in Korean with English abstract)
++ Kim, H., H. M. Kim, M. K. Cho, J. Park, and D.-H. Kim, 2018:  Development of the aircraft CO₂ measurement data assimilation system to improve the estimation of surface CO₂ fluxes using an inverse modeling system, Atmosphere, 28(2), 1-9, doi:10.14191/Atmos.2018.28.2.113. (in Korean with English abstract)
 + Noh, K., H. M. Kim, and D.-H. Kim, 2018: Development of the three-dimensional variational data assimilation system for the Republic of Korea Air Force operational numerical weather prediction system, Journal of the Korea Institute of Military Science and Technology, 21(3), 403-412, doi:10.9766/KIMST.2018.21.3.403. (in Korean with English abstract)
-+ Kim, H., H. M. Kim, J. Kim, and C.-H. Cho, 2018: Effect of data assimilation parameters on the optimized surface CO2 flux in Asia, Asia-Pacific Journal of Atmospheric Sciences, 54, 1-17, doi:10.1007/s13143-017-0049-9.
++ Kim, H., H. M. Kim, J. Kim, and C.-H. Cho, 2018: Effect of data assimilation parameters on the optimized surface CO₂ flux in Asia, Asia-Pacific Journal of Atmospheric Sciences, 54, 1-17, doi:10.1007/s13143-017-0049-9.
 + Yang, E.-G., and H. M. Kim, 2017: Evaluation of a regional reanalysis and ERA-Interim over East Asia using in situ observations during 2013-14, Journal of Applied Meteorology and Climatology, 56, 2821-2844, doi: 10.1175/JAMC-D-16-0227.1.
 + Kim, S., and H. M. Kim, 2017: Effect of considering sub-grid scale uncertainties on the forecasts of a high-resolution limited area ensemble prediction system, Pure and Applied Geophysics, 174(5), 2021-2037, doi: 10.1007/s00024-017-1513-2.
 + Kim, S.-M., and H. M. Kim, 2017: Adjoint-based observation impact of Advanced Microwave Sounding Unit-A (AMSU-A) on the short-range forecast in East Asia, Atmosphere, 27(1), 93-104, doi:10.14191/Atmos.2017.27.1.093. (in Korean with English abstract)